 The following terms and concepts may help as you read through the chapter.

 Rogue AP

 Rogue APs are wireless access points operating in a network's coverage area that are not under the control of the network's administrators, and can open up holes in a network's security.
-See Chapter 14 on page 160 for details.

 Friendly AP